Gaining Closure Through Dreamwork

 Case Study Example: Friendship breakup / Mother wound

 Real Life Connection: The dreamer viewed the friend as part of her family, a safe, trusted person.
-The mother in the dream represented this safety but in reality, the friend did not reciprocate these feelings and would often ‘cut off’ or invalidate the dreamers voice and perspective.
+The mother in the dream represented this perceived safety but in reality, the friend’s behaviours towards the dreamer were causing emotional harm.
+This also turned out to be a pre-cognitive dream, metaphorically warning the dreamer that she was being deceived.
+Her friend was displaying a false facade of safety and connection, whilst concealing deep negative feelings towards her.

 Dream 2: Many recurring dreams over several months where the friend would appear in the dream but always have her back turned away from the dreamer and would never speak.

-Real Life Connection: The dream was mirroring some of the unbalanced dynamics in the friendship but ultimately highlighting to the dreamer the importance of prioritising how relationships feel and trusting when things ‘feel off’, instead of blindly following along.
-The number 13 on the door was significantly related to the dreamers mother.
+Real Life Connection: The dream was mirroring some of the unbalanced dynamics in the friendship but ultimately highlighting to the dreamer the importance of prioritising intuition and how relationships feel, rather than just believing words.
+It also showed the dreamer not to blindly offer trust or over-function in relationships when the other person isn’t matching the same effort, and to recognise the signs of emotional harm.
+The number 13 on the door was significantly related to the dreamer’s mother.

-Dream 4: The dreamer was in a very old house from another time, it was a vivid and highly symbolic dream with tar covered frogs and dragons which she washed in a sparkling fountain to reveal their beautiful colours.
+Dream 4: The dreamer was in a very old house from another time; it was a vivid and highly symbolic dream with frogs covered in black tar and a dragon.
+She washed the frogs in a sparkling fountain to reveal their beautiful colours, and she released the dragon which was stuck to the side of the house.
 The friend was not central to this dream but was watching from afar, just like the previous recurring dreams, the friend had her back turned and was silent.

-Real Life Connection: The old house represents the dreamers ancestral heritage, the frogs and dragons were legacy wounds of being chronically misunderstood ‘tarred with the same brush’.
-When the frogs were washed in the fountain their ‘true colours’ were revealed, they were finally seen for being themselves for the first time and free of misjudgement.
+Real Life Connection: The old house represents the dreamer’s ancestral heritage.
+The frogs and dragon were legacy wounds of being chronically misunderstood and unseen for who they truly are, ‘tarred with the same brush’.
+When the frogs were washed in the fountain their unique and beautiful ‘true colours’ were revealed, they were finally able to be seen for themselves, free of misjudgement.
+The dreamer had felt extremely misjudged and projected upon during the friendship, this dream felt cleansing, like she could finally wash away the pain of not being seen for who she really was.

-Through embodied dreamwork, the dreamer was guided to re-enter the previous dream whilst awake and try to blend with the friend to see if there was any additional information.
-Upon doing so the dreamer revealed her 13-year-old self stepping out of the friend’s body.
+Through embodied dreamwork, the dreamer was guided to visually re-enter the previous dream whilst awake and try to blend with the friend to see if there was any additional information.
+Upon doing so the dreamer revealed her 13-year-old self who was merged with the friend, upon recognition she immediately separated herself and detached.

-The dreamer had abandonment trauma from her mother at age 13, once this was explored further it was apparent that the friendship abruptly ending had triggered almost identical feelings from the original abandonment event.
-In both cases the core trigger was having her voice erased from a process that would affect her life significantly.
-Once identified, the two experiences could be integrated separately, reducing the emotional charge and finally gaining closure.
+The dreamer had abandonment trauma from her mother at age 13, once this was explored further it was apparent that the friendship had triggered feelings from the original abandonment event, whilst the general friendship dynamics had mirrored similar relational patterns.
+Once identified, the two experiences could be integrated separately, reducing the emotional charge.
+The dreams about her ex-friend also stopped.

 Steps to use dreamwork for closure: